MANUAL OF THE

 The Film Institute of India was set-up by the Government of India in

-addition of Television Wing in 1974, the Institute was re-designated
+the addition of Television Wing in 1974, the Institute was

-as Film and Television Institute of India.
-The Institute became a
+re-designated as Film and Television Institute of India.
+The

-Society in October, 1974 under the Registration of Societies’ Act,
+Institute became a Society in October, 1974 under the Registration

-1860.
-The Society consists of eminent personalities connected with
+of Societies’ Act, 1860.
+The Society consists of eminent

 3.4 Organizational Structure